What to do with your Christmas tree after the holidays

-Make sure that your Christmas tree isn’t headed for a landfill – it’s an incredible waste of a great asset.
-If your community doesn’t offer curbside pickup for mulching (or recycling in some other manner), and if you can’t drive the tree to a composting center, here are a few ideas on how to re-purpose your pine.
+Roughly 27 million live Christmas trees are sold in the U.S. each year and many cities and towns offer curbside pick-up with the final destination a municipal mulching center instead of a landfill.
+Make sure that your Christmas tree is heading in the right direction because it’s an incredible waste of a great asset if it ends up buried in a landfill.
+If your community doesn’t offer curbside pickup for mulching or recycling, and if you can’t drive the tree to a local composting center, here are a few ideas on how to re-purpose your Christmas tree in your own backyard.

 Trunks and heavier branches of old Christmas trees can serve a multitude of other uses, like: